Aculisme/MicroCV/README.md

 >*Note that even with optimal settings, some features may not be detected.
 MicroCV is a tool intended to _aid_ microbial growth enumeration -- not automate it entirely.
 It is your responsibility to manually add false negatives / remove false positives from your tally.*

+## Background info

+The algorithm behind MicroCV works in three steps:
+- first, it pre-processes the provided image by greyscaling, blurring, and smoothing it
+- next, it applies [Circle Hough Transforms](https://en.wikipedia.org/wiki/Circle_Hough_Transform) to the image with parameters defined by the interface sliders, extracting the locations of all detected growths
+- lastly, circles are drawn at the extracted location and radius.